jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/RNN_lab_guided.md

 permalink: /rnn-lab-guided/
 ---

-# Recurrent Neural Networks (Autonomous Laboratory)

-This page contains the guided laboratory of the RNN topic for the Deep Learning course at the Master in Artificial Inteligence of the Universitat Politècnica de Catalunya.
+This page contains the **guided laboratory of the RNN topic** for the Deep Learning course at the Master in Artificial Inteligence of the Universitat Politècnica de Catalunya.

 You can download the code and data for this examples from the following github repository [https://github.com/bejar/DLMAI](https://github.com/bejar/DLMAI)

-## Task 1: Time Series Regression (Wind Speed Prediction)</summary>
+## Task 1: Time Series Regression (Wind Speed Prediction)

 The goal of this example is to predict the wind speed of a geographical site given a window of the previous measurements.